tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md

 #### Recap and aftermath

+* Rosetti no-showed Lesak, who announced that he will now face the brothers alone.
 * After taking a frog splash and escaping a pin, Lesak left the ring, flipping the bird at his opponents and the ref, which led to a count-out.
 * Chemik entered carrying a wooden cross to the ring, and referenced the vows he made at the previous event.
-During the fight, Rosetti appeared, unaware that he missed his scheduled fight, which distracted the ref enough for Chemik to perform a backstabber and Final Anointment to grab his first win.
+During the fight, Rosetti appeared, unaware that he missed his scheduled appeareance, which distracted the ref enough for Chemik to perform a backstabber and Last Rites to grab his first win.

 ### References